 Plaque #8 no longer exists.
-It was originally affixed to a wall which was destroyed by an IRA bomb in 1993.
-Most gates were taken down in 1760-1761 as they were a hinderance to traffic.
+It was originally affixed to a wall that was destroyed by an IRA bomb in 1993.
+Most gates were taken down in 1760-1761 as they were a hindrance to traffic.
 Today, Bishopsgate is marked today by bishop’s mitres on buildings on either side of the road.

 From the location of plaque #8, cross Bishopsgate and enter the St. Botolph-without-Bishopsgate Gardens.
 This is where plaque #9 was.

 Plaque 9 – City Wall at St. Botolph

 Plaque #9 no longer exists.
 It was originally located in Bishopsgate Churchyard.
 The remaining wall was incorporated into buildings on Wormwood street, but the plaque has gone missing.